Revadike/steam-free-packages/README.md

 # steam-free-apps
-Periodically request free apps on steam to be added to your account
+A NodeJS application used to periodically request free apps on steam to be added to your account